Divide, then Ground: Adapting Frame Selection to Query Types for Long-Form Video Understanding: Method: DIG

 \subsection{Reward Assignment}

-To identify~\keyframes's relevance to the given query $Q$, existing methods typically use either: (1) multimodal models like CLIPScore~\cite{radford2021learningtransferablevisualmodels,liu2025boltboostlargevisionlanguage, tang2025adaptivekeyframesamplinglong, wang2024videoagentlongformvideounderstanding}, or (2) object detection models to localize query-related entities in frames~\cite{ye2025rethinkingtemporalsearchlongform}.
-However, these methods are often constrained by surface-level feature matching and reliance on fixed vocabularies, which limits their ability to capture contextual reasoning and broader world knowledge.
-To address this, we leverage the LMM itself to assess frame relevance by assigning reward scores, with a simplified version of prompt below.
+To accurately identify the relevance of~\keyframes~to the given query $Q$, existing methods typically use either: (1) multimodal models like CLIPScore~\cite{radford2021learningtransferablevisualmodels,liu2025boltboostlargevisionlanguage, tang2025adaptivekeyframesamplinglong, wang2024videoagentlongformvideounderstanding}, or (2) object detection models to localize specific query-related entities in individual frames~\cite{ye2025rethinkingtemporalsearchlongform}.
+However, these traditional methods are often severely constrained by mere surface-level feature matching and reliance on fixed vocabularies, which fundamentally limits their ability to capture complex contextual reasoning and broader world knowledge.
+To address this, we directly leverage the LMM itself to assess frame relevance by assigning reward scores, with a simplified version of our prompt below.

-\paragraph{Two-dimension scoring.} Since many queries, particularly those involving "why" or "how", cannot be fully addressed by a single frame, evaluating the relevance of individual frames individually may lead to incomplete or biased assessments.
+\paragraph{Two-dimensional scoring.} Since many queries, particularly those involving "why" or "how", cannot be fully addressed by a single frame, evaluating the relevance of individual frames independently may lead to incomplete or biased assessments.
 To mitigate this, we design the LMM to consider two complementary factors: (1) the direct relevance of the current frame to the query, and (2) whether the content of the current frame indicates that adjacent frames may contain supplementary information that contributes to a more comprehensive response.